Frequently Asked Questions#

 export LANG=en_US.UTF-8 LC_ALL=en_US.UTF-8

-You can either use the OSC terminal escape codes to set colors or you can define keyboard shortcuts to set colors, for example:
+You can also define keyboard shortcuts to set colors, for example:

 map f1 set_colors --configured /path/to/some/config/file/colors.conf